 News from the Natural World: Treebeard & Ents unhappy with Forestry Commissions plans to privatise all forests in the UK.

+News from the Natural World: Treebeard & Ents unhappy with Forestry Commissions plans to privatise all forests in the UK.
+Treebeard & Ents are a race of beings in J. R. R. Tolkien’s fantasy world Middle-earth who closely resemble trees.
+They are similar to the talking trees in folklore around the world.
+Their name is derived from the Old English word for giant.
+Treebeard is a tree-giant and leader of the Ents.
+He is said by Gandalf to be “the oldest living thing that still walks beneath the Sun upon this Middle-earth.”
+After the fall of Sauron, Treebeard and the rest of the Ents decided to resettle in the Lake District.
+They decided to make their home in the ancient rainforests of Borrowdale.
+Borrowdale has the largest area of native broadleaf woodland of any of the Lake District valleys.
+It was a perfect home.
+But something terrible awoke Treebeard and the Ents from a centuries-long slumber.
 Last week Treebeard awoke to discover that his beautiful woodland was being destroyed.
 Ancient trees which had stood for centuries were being torn down because they threatened human pathways.
 As Treebeard wandered further he came across a site that made his eyes well up with sap.
 The hillsides of the Lake District had once been covered in close leaf canopy but now all that remained was a barren wilderness strewn with dry stone walls and four legged tree destroying clouds (sheep).
 In addition, he could see a harrowing monoculture of pine trees, stretched out in uniform rows as far as the eye could see.
 These manufactured gardens had stripped the woodland of all biodiversity and resembled no forest in Treebeards eyes.
 The last time he had witnessed such destruction it had been at the dread hands of the evil wizard Saruman.
 Was another more terrifying wizard to blame this time?